seasid3/pands-weekly-tasks/README.md

 - cmd module

 ## *Requirements:*
-The followong are required for the code files to run:
+The following modules are required for the code files to run:
-- datetime module
+- datetime
-- sys module
+- sys
-- os module
+- os
 - numpy
 - matplotlib